-To Drop or Add: Students who wish to change their course status must initiate and complete the STUDENT REQUEST TO DROP/ADD GRADUATE COURSE/S FORM available through their program office.
-This form will be forwarded to the Director of their graduate program.
+To Drop or Add: Students who wish to change their course status must initiate the request through their program office.
 Drop/Add requests must be approved by the Program Director and the Dean of the School of Graduate Studies.
 If approved, tuition refunds will be granted according to the schedule stated in the handbook - see the Financial Information section for the tuition refund schedule.
-Completion of this form does not guarantee approval of the request.
+Approval of a request is NOT guaranteed.